lablup/backend.ai/docs/common-api/objects.rst

      - ``int``
      - The number of instances bundled for this session.

+   * - ``resources``
+     - :ref:`resource-slot-object`
+     - The resource slot specification for each container in this session.

+       .. versionadded:: v4.20190315

    * - ``instanceMemory``
      - ``int`` (MiB)
      - The maximum memory allowed per instance.
        The value is capped by the per-kernel image limit.
        Additional charges may apply on the public API service.

+       .. deprecated:: v4.20190315

    * - ``instanceCores``
      - ``int``